thomaslule/twitch-channel/README.md

 await channel.connect();

 await channel.disconnect();

-// send a message in chat from the bot account channel.say("i'm a bot");

-// get the twitch user who made the most viewed clip of the week const { viewerId, viewerName } = await getTopClipper();
 ```

 ## Upgrade from v0 to v1

-- streamlabs support has been dropped
+- we dont use streamlabs anymore, the `streamlabs/donation` event wont fire and the `streamlabs_socket_token` and `is_test` properties have been removed
-- now to catch the "host" event, you must provide the broadcaster_bot_token config
+- to catch the `host` event, you must now provide the `broadcaster_bot_token` config
-- the "host" event is now also fired with auto-hosts, it has a new "autohost" boolean property
+- the `host` event is now also fired with auto-hosts, it has a new `autohost` boolean property
+- the `say` and `getTopClipper` functions have been removed